 This confirms that all the iPhone 15 models will come with Dynamic Island.
 We expect better image processing and better cooling for the high-end 15 Pro Max/ Ultra model, and the Code hints the same.

-The codename of iOS 17 is alleged “Dawn.”
+The codename of iOS 17 is allegedly “Dawn.”
 If we assume these leaks are accurate, then iOS 17 isn’t looking like a visual revamp with several new features.
 Still, it’s a minor refinement for giving iOS the reputation of software polish again.

 Note: We’ll periodically update this live article with the latest news.